M-Nitsche/BeeWatch/README.md

 translate: 0.3  -> increase, since bees can be located anywhere in the picture
 scale: 0.5  -> relevant therefore kept default value
 shear: 0.0
-perspective: 0.0  -> seemed to make sense because the orientation from camera to bees can be quite varied.
-After trying we came to realise that it doesnt produce useful images, therefore kept @ 0.0
+perspective: 0.3  ->increase, because the orientation from camera to bees can be quite varied
 flipud: 0.25  -> increase, depending on perspective, the bee can be upside down
 fliplr: 0.5  -> relevant, kept default value
 mosaic: 1.0  -> relevant, kept default value